 1) Web Developer

 It’s mostly easy to build a website if you can take up a few online courses.
-A web developer is also responsible for the site’s technical aspects such as performance, capacity, speed and how much traffic can the site handle.
+A web developer is also responsible for the site’s technical aspects, such as performance, capacity, speed, and how much traffic the site can handle.
 You don’t need an advanced degree to begin working in the field.
-You can show a portfolio of successful sites you have built and managed if you have worked previously.
+If you have worked previously, you can show a portfolio of successful sites you have built and managed.
 You can also pursue coding boot camps which will teach programming skills in a short span that will help you be proficient as a web developer.

 2) Big Data Analyst

 Big Data Analysts wear multiple hats.
-They conduct research to gather data and they also do data mining which allows them to gather information to present their findings.
-They study the market identify, collect, analyse, visualize and communicate about the data gathered which will help enterprises to make informed decisions.
-A Big data analyst must have a high mathematical ability, and know programming languages like SQL, Oracle, Python which will enable to analyse, model and interpret data.
-If you have an accuracy & attention to detail and are able to follow a methodical, logical approach then you can explore this option.
+They research and do data mining, which allows them to gather information to present their findings.
+They study the market, identify, collect, analyze, visualize, and communicate the data gathered, which will help enterprises make informed decisions.
+A Big data analyst must have a high mathematical ability and know programming languages like SQL, Oracle, and Python to analyze, model, and interpret data.
+If you have accuracy & attention to detail and can follow a systematic, logical approach, you can explore this option.

 3) Cloud Practitioner

 You can become a Cloud Practitioner by taking certifications from AWS.
-The AWS certified cloud practitioner is intended for individuals for individuals who have the skills to effectively demonstrate a clear understanding of AWS roles.
+The AWS-certified cloud practitioner is intended for individuals with the skills to demonstrate a clear understanding of AWS roles effectively.
 A Cloud practitioner’s role is independent of technical roles addressed by other AWS certifications.
 A Cloud practitioner should be able to supervise, architect & deploy applications within AWS platforms.
-He or She must be able to develop plans for adoption of cloud solutions, manage, monitor cloud platforms used by the organisation.
+He or She must be able to develop plans for adopting cloud solutions and manage and monitor cloud platforms used by the organization.

 4) Cloud Architect

-A Cloud architect assesses an organization’s needs and drafts a plan that explains how cloud technology can be used to achieve the operational goals of that organisation.
+A Cloud architect assesses an organization’s needs and drafts a plan that explains how cloud technology can be used to achieve the operational goals of that organization.
 A Cloud architect needs to possess top-notch planning & leadership skills.
-Cloud architects design and build cloud environments, manage various aspects of cloud computing and coordinate cloud architect between various companies.
-You need to have a sound understanding of programming language, telecommunication systems and API management systems.
-You too can become a cloud architect by getting a degree or technical training/certification and try for on-the-job experience.
+Cloud architects design and build cloud environments, manage various aspects of cloud computing, and coordinate cloud architect between various companies.
+You need a sound understanding of programming language, telecommunication, and API management systems.
+You can also become a cloud architect by getting a degree or technical training/certification and trying for on-the-job experience.

 5) Network Security Engineer

-Network Security Engineer is involved in facilitating, deploying, configuring and administration of many different pieces of network, and security-related hardware and software.
-These include VPNs, firewalls, switches, routers, and various other network monitoring tools.
-A network security engineer also develops and supervises data and technology security systems that helps prevent breaches, leaks and taps associated with cybercrime.
-Other similar roles to this profile are called information systems security engineer, information security engineer, information assurance engineer.
+Network Security Engineer facilitates, deploys, configures, and administers many different pieces of network and security-related hardware and software.
+These include VPNs, firewalls, switches, routers, and other network monitoring tools.
+A network security engineer also develops and supervises data and technology security systems that help prevent breaches, leaks, and taps associated with cybercrime.
+Other similar roles to this profile are information systems security engineer, information security engineer, and information assurance engineer.

 6) Cloud Systems Analyst

-A cloud systems analyst is responsible for installing operating system software, patches and upgrades within a cloud environment.
+A cloud systems analyst installs operating system software, patches, and upgrades within a cloud environment.
 He or She usually works with IT leadership to design new cloud infrastructure plans and services.
-As part of their role, they need to be able to develop, document, validate policies, procedures related to a variety of cloud concepts and standards.
+As part of their role, they need to be able to develop, document, and validate policies, procedures related to a variety of cloud concepts and standards.
 Cloud analyst is also called cloud architecture analyst in some organizations.

 7) Cloud Product Manager

-A person in this role usually should be able to focus on strategy, execution and user understanding.
-The people in this role usually manage both existing as well as new products, services.
+A person in this role should usually be able to focus on strategy, execution, and user understanding.
+The people in this role usually manage existing and new services.
 They are usually responsible for determining the market viability of a product.
-It is usually expected that a Cloud product manager must have an advanced understanding of data science, and must be able to communicate complex technical topics clearly to a wide range of audiences.
+It is usually expected that a Cloud product manager must have an advanced understanding of data science and be able to clearly communicate complex technical topics to a wide range of audiences.
 This is one of the most rapidly growing and in-demand positions in the market currently.

 While the pandemic is casting a dark shadow, this has opened up more opportunities and created demand for cloud services.
-According to Forrester research, remote-jobs are expected to grow by 35% more in 2021 as compared to 2020.
-The innovation in digital technology has moved up exponentially in the past 18 months changing the landscape of remote working.
+According to Forrester Research, remote jobs are expected to grow by 35% more in 2021 compared to 2020.
+Digital technology innovation has increased exponentially in the past 18 months, changing the landscape of remote working.
 Cloud computing is here to stay and grow rapidly.
-Companies will seek out more qualified professionals who have AWS skills and other advanced cloud computing skills.
+Companies will seek more qualified professionals with AWS and other advanced cloud computing skills.